buildkite/elastic-ci-stack-for-aws/README.md

 The secrets bucket can contain the following files:

-* `/id_sra` - An optional private key to use Git SSH operations when there is no pipeline-specific key present
+* `/private_ssh_key` - An optional private key to use for Git SSH operations when there is no pipeline-specific key present
 * `/{PipelineSlug}/env` - An optional bash script to use as an [agent environment hook](https://buildkite.com/docs/agent/hooks)
-* `/{PipelineSlug}/id_rsa` - An optional pipeline-specific private key to use for Git SSH operations
+* `/{PipelineSlug}/private_ssh_key` - An optional pipeline-specific private key to use for Git SSH operations

 The files in your secrets bucket should be encrypted with server-side object encryption to ensure they are reasonably secure.
 See the [Security](#security) section for more details.

 Encryption is done via the `BUILDKITE_SECRETS_KEY` environment variable set via the Buildkite pipeline settings, and can be the same, or different, for each pipeline.

-Here’s an an example (for OS X) that shows how to create a new private SSH key, generate and copy a random passphrase for S3 encryption, and upload an encypted version of the key to your S3 bucket:
+Here’s an an example (for OS X) that shows how to create and copy a random encyption passphrase, generate a private SSH key, and upload it with SSE encryption to an S3 bucket:

 ```bash
 # generate a deploy key for your project